thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-snowflake-oauth.md

 ## Sharing a worksheet built from tables in a Snowflake connection that uses OAuth

-When you share a ThoughtSpot object (Worksheet, Pinboard, or Answer) that references a Snowflake connection that uses OAuth authentication, the user is prompted to log in to Snowflake before they can view any data.
-When viewing the Pinboard, Answer, or running a search on the Worksheet, ThoughtSpot displays a message telling the user to log in with a button to initiate the login process.
+When you share a ThoughtSpot object (worksheet, Liveboard, or answer) that references a Snowflake connection that uses OAuth authentication, the user is prompted to log in to Snowflake before they can view any data.
+When viewing the Liveboard, answer, or running a search on the worksheet, ThoughtSpot displays a message telling the user to log in with a button to initiate the login process.

 {% include important.html content="In order for a user to access your shared worksheet, they must have a default role assigned to their user in Snowflake." %}